-• Your class has 80 students and we will be somewhat packed in our classroom, so you will be surrounded by other students for 50 minutes, 3 times per week.
+• Your class has 90 students in a class that holds 90, so we will be packed in our classroom, and you will be surrounded by other students for 50 minutes, 3 times per week.
 Dr. Smith recommends the use of masks in this course.